AnkitDheendsa/Capstone/README.md

 # Capstone
 Capstone project: A machine learning model that detects and translates American Sign Language to written English text

+NOTE: If running Jupyter notebook causes errors, please run the regular python file attached (they are the same code) to mimic the demo video.

 Project Overview:

 Problem Area: Mainstream technology used for online group meetings, such as Zoom, Google Meets, etc. do not provide the infrastructure to support Mute people.
 As a result, they are forced to resort to chat boxes to communicate with others without being able to utilize their ability to speak sign language (specifically American Sign Language).